 Introductory meet and greet/ quick-start session & portfolio review.
 After class we will take a photo walk in the area of the hotel.
 One of Lisbon'e most photogenic cable cars "Ascensor da Gloria" and the famous Rossio Square are just a few minutes walk away.
 We will then go out to dinner together and recharge for the busy week-ahead.

 You start the day with a lecture and critique.
 You meet daily @ The Bessa meeting room usually from 11am to 2pm so you can take full advantage of the best early morning and later in the day light.
 (Sun will rise just before 8am and set around 7pm).

-In this your first class session your tutors will introduce participants by seeing a brief portfolio of their work and participate in a lecture from Soichi and Steve.
-You will also hear a brief history on photography in Lisbon and see some work from Portuguese photographers.
-You are encouraged to edit and choose your top six images from that morning (and the previous day’s shoot) for critique
+In this your first class session your tutors will introduce participants by seeing a brief portfolio of their work and participate in a lecture.
+You will also hear a brief history on street photography and we will discuss personalizing the week for participants to get maximum benefit from the workshop.
+We will do a quick-start session with tips on shooting and editing.
+You are encouraged to edit and choose your top six images from that morning (and the previous day’s shoot) for critique.

 Afternoon Shoot: Mouraria

 7:30pm: Special Welcome Dinner